ladcs/GeoJson-map/backend/README.md

     patch/:id to GeoJson,
     delete/:id to GeoJson.

-This app is create with TDD, using jest.
+This app is create with TDD, using chai and sinnon.